chrishunt/github-auth/README.md

 ### Pairing with strangers has never been so good.

-**github-auth** allows you to quickly pair with any GitHub user by adding or removing the user's public ssh keys from your [`authorized_keys`](http://en.wikipedia.org/wiki/Ssh-agent) file.
+**github-auth** allows you to quickly pair with anyone who has a GitHub account by adding and removing their public ssh keys from your [`authorized_keys`](http://en.wikipedia.org/wiki/Ssh-agent) file.

 ## Description